ch4rgeb0lt/stargazing/README.md

 ## Build Instructions
 1) Clone the repository to your local machine
 2) Navigate to the project folder
-3) Install dependencies using pip
+3) Install dependencies using pip: pip install customtkinter, pywinstyles, astral, geopy
-4) Ensure the following files and folders are present: main.py, user.py, location.py, stargazing.py, database.py
+5) Ensure the following files and folders are present: main.py, user.py, location.py, stargazing.py, database.py
     images/ folder with GIFs and icons
     database/ folder (the program will create users.json if it does not exist)